Explainer: U.S. dollar intervention: What would it take?

 In addition to these funds, the Fed has traditionally matched Treasury intervention funds, thus essentially doubling the Treasury’s firepower.
 In principle, the Fed could also expand its balance sheet beyond that to buy foreign assets and other countries could agree to join the United States in the intervention.

-Taking all of these into consideration, Citigroup strategists said U.S. firepower for an intervention is potentially unlimited, but realistically up to around $200 billion to begin with.
+Taking all of this into consideration, Citigroup strategists said U.S. firepower for an intervention is potentially unlimited, but realistically up to around $200 billion to begin with.

 Tighter Federal Reserve policy has been one of the significant drivers of the dollar’s strength.
-While there are legislative hurdles to tweaking the Fed’s mandate, Trump could continue to try to influence the Fed by continuing to publicly push Fed chair Jerome Powell to cut rates faster.
+While there are legislative hurdles to tweaking the Fed’s mandate, Trump could continue trying to influence the Fed by publicly pushing Fed Chair Jerome Powell to cut rates faster.

 “U.S. President Trump has actively used verbal intervention this year in an effort to push down the value of the U.S. dollar.
 His efforts, however, have been largely unsuccessful,” Jane Foley senior FX Strategist at Rabobank, said in a note.